Vancouver Island Hiking

 Start your explorations right away, mere steps from your luxurious Parksville accommodations at Sunrise Ridge Resort.
 We’re situated on 10.2 scenic acres above Craig Bay, within a short walk of Parksville’s endless beaches.

-When you’ve finished exploring around the resort, Coastal Revelations Nature & Heritage Tours and Pacific Rainforest Adventure Tours both offer guided nature and hiking tours in and around Parksville with experienced and knowledgeable guides.
+When you’ve finished exploring around the resort, Pacific Rainforest Adventure Tours offers guided nature and hiking tours in and around Parksville with experienced and knowledgeable guides.

 For those who wish to explore on their own, pocket-size Regional Parks & Trails Guides are available from the Visitor Centre, with descriptions and maps of 16 different parks and trails in the regional district.